Business Hours: 8 a.m.-4:30 p.m., Monday-Friday, except on state holidays

 Admission Hours: Please schedule in advance with Admissions Office

 The Georgia War Veterans Nursing Home (GWVNH) in Augusta is a 192-bed skilled nursing care facility located adjacent to the campus of the Augusta University and the Charlie Norwood Veterans Affairs Medical Center.
 It is operated under an interagency agreement between the Georgia Department of Veterans Service and Augusta University.

 Primarily, the facility provides medical and nursing services to Georgia’s aged and infirmed veterans.
 GWVNH also serves as a teaching facility to acquaint medical, pharmacy, and allied health students with the medical conditions and diseases of the aged.
 This provides students with practical experience and helps them gain expertise in treating the disabled and the elderly.

 Also located at the facility is a GDVS Veterans Field Service Office that serves veterans of Richmond and Columbia counties.

 Dedicated in 1969, the facility was the first of its kind in the nation to be built with financial grant assistance from the federal government.
 It is one of a select group of such institutions that is accredited by The Joint Commission.

-Veteran patients are treated by a medical director and family medicine residents providing daily physician coverage.
-Other services are provided by a certified activities therapist and staff, two facility social workers and a staff of registered, licensed practical nurses and certified nursing assistants.
+Veteran patients were treated by a medical director and family medicine residents providing daily physician coverage.
+Other services were provided by a certified activities therapist and staff, two facility social workers and a staff of registered, licensed practical nurses and certified nursing assistants.

 Throughout the year, veteran service organizations, civic and fraternal organizations and religious groups demonstrated their concern for the well-being of veteran patients through numerous donations, visits, and sponsorship of frequent activities for Georgia War Veterans Nursing Home residents.